immcantation/presto/docs/examples/umi.rst

     AlignSets.py table -p primers.fasta --exec ~/bin/muscle

-Which performs a multiple alignment on sequences in ``primers.fasta`` (sequences shown in the :ref:`primer alignment figure <UMI-AlignmentFigure>` above) to generate a file containing a primer offset table:
+which performs a multiple alignment on sequences in ``primers.fasta`` (sequences shown in the :ref:`primer alignment figure <UMI-AlignmentFigure>` above) to generate a file containing a primer offset table: